pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 ## Introduction

-Welcome to the TaskTracker development team!

 TaskTracker is a digital assistant that keeps track of your tasks, events and deadlines.
 It allows you to manage them efficiently with a keyboard-oriented command line interface.

+Are you a newcomer to our development team?
+Or just interested to understand how our application works under the hood?
+Well, this guide is just for you!
 This development guide aims to quickly familiarise you with the TaskTracker code base.
 It will give you an overview of the code architecture, as well as its various components and how they all interact with each other.
 This guide will also show you how to accomplish common development tasks, so you can fully integrate with our development workflow.
-By the end of this document, you will be ready to make your first awesome change to the code.
+By the end of this document, even if you are not part of our development team, you will be ready to make your first awesome change to the code.

 Ready to dive in?
 Let's get started!